Skip to navigation Skip to main content

 Ian Hamilton Finlay

-The works of Ian Hamilton Finlay (b.
-1925, Nassau – d.
-2006, Edinburgh) blend seamlessly into the landscape.
-His piece HUIUS SECULI CONSTANTIA ATQUE ORDO INCONSTANTIA POST ERITATIS A ST. J (1990), which can be seen in the Dräi Eechelen Park, takes its Latin title from the words of Louis Antoine de Saint-Just (1767–1794), a political orator during the French Revolution known for his eloquence, and means: ‘The order of the present is the disorder of the future.’
-It is an invitation to contemplate and to reflect on the notion of ruins, remnants and fragments.
+The works of Ian Hamilton Finlay (1925, Nassau, Bahamas – 2006, Edinburgh) blend into the landscape.
+The title Huius seculi constantia atque ordo inconstantia post eritatis a St.J.
+(1990), a piece installed in the Park Dräi Eechelen behind Mudam, comprises a Latin quote from Louis Antoine de Saint-Just (b.
+1767, Decize, France – d.
+1794, Paris), a political orator during the French Revolution who was known for his eloquence, and means ‘The present order is the disorder of the future’.
+It is an invitation to contemplation and a reflection on the notions of ruins, vestiges, and fragments.
+The Mudam Collection includes a second work by the artist, also exhibited in the public space, in the valley of Clausen, in Luxembourg City.

 Artworks